BigGait: Learning Gait Representation You Want by Large Vision Models: Experiments

-\textbf{Ablation of Upstream and Downstream Models.} Compared (c) with (d) in Tab.~\ref{tab: Upstream Model}, we verify that the gains primarily come from the knowledge embedded in DINOv2 rather than its model architecture.
-Compared (c) and (e) in Tab.~\ref{tab: Upstream Model}, the performance suffers when fine-tuning the upstream DINOv2.
+\textbf{Upstream and Downstream Models.} Compared (c) with (d) in Tab.~\ref{tab: Upstream Model}, BigGait-L exhibits slightly higher performance than BigGait-S. Compared (c) with (e) in Tab.~\ref{tab: Upstream Model}, we verify that the gains primarily come from the knowledge embedded in DINOv2 rather than its model architecture.
+Compared (c) and (f) in Tab.~\ref{tab: Upstream Model}, the performance suffers when fine-tuning the upstream DINOv2.
 Further, we explore the influence of different upstream/downstream models for BigGait.
-Compared (c) and (f) in Tab.~\ref{tab: Upstream Model}, although the performance drops when changing BigGait's downstream model, it still surpasses its silhouette-based counterpart in (a).
-As shown in Tab.~\ref{tab: Upstream Model} (g), BigGait remains effective even when changing BigGait's upstream model, \textit{i.e.}, replacing DINOv2~\cite{oquab2023dinov2} with SAM~\cite{kirillov2023segment}.
+Compared (c) and (g) in Tab.~\ref{tab: Upstream Model}, although the performance drops when changing BigGait's downstream model, it still surpasses its silhouette-based counterpart in (a).
+As shown in Tab.~\ref{tab: Upstream Model} (h), BigGait remains effective even when changing BigGait's upstream model, \textit{i.e.}, replacing DINOv2~\cite{oquab2023dinov2} with SAM~\cite{kirillov2023segment}.
 In most cases, it still outperforms its silhouette-based counterpart in (b).
 This highlights BigGait's flexibility for upstream/downstream models.